IntelliProlog/IntelliProlog/doc/setup/introduction.md

 the JetBrains IDEs since it allows easier debugging and inspection of the source code that is the basis of the plugin.

-The source code can be checked out from the IntelliJ IDEA Community Edition repository on [GitHub](https://github.com/JetBrains/intellij-community), using either IntelliJ IDEA or from the command line.
+The source code can be checked out from the IntelliJ IDEA Community Edition repository on GitHub [@IDEAC-GH], using either IntelliJ IDEA or from the command line.

-### Plugin Devkit
+### Plugin Devkit plugin

 The Plugin DevKit is an IntelliJ plugin developed by JetBrains, and adds support for developing IntelliJ plugins using the IntelliJ IDEA build system.
 It also adds an easy way of building and launching our plugin in a separate instance of IntelliJ IDEA.

-This plugin is bundled with all IntelliJ IDEA IDEs, it just needs to be enabled in the IDEs settings.
+This plugin is bundled with all IntelliJ IDEA IDEs, it just needs to be enabled in the IDE settings.

 ### Grammar-Kit plugin